willlma/breathe/README.md

 ## Roadmap

+- [ ] If I walk off while the breathe animation is going for a few minutes, show a button to start the countdown again
+- [x] The content script timeout isn't working.
+I think maybe JS is getting paused?
+Use the extension alarm API in the background script to reimplement the feature where an SPA is shut off after the specified time.
+- [ ] There's a bug where if I start with a whitelisted URL (a specific tweet) then navigate to blacklisted URL (my Twitter homescreen), it's not picked up as blacklisted.
+I need to hook into the history pushtate API to detect SPA navigation.
-Integrate with with pomo script to prevent loading at all during a pomo
+- [ ] Integrate with with pomo script to prevent loading at all during a pomo